5. Advanced Topics¶

 5.8.
 Deploying via EDR¶

-You can deploy the collection tool via an EDR or other IT infrastructure that allows you to remotely run programs.
+If you have a Team deployment, you can launch the collection tool via an EDR or other IT infrastructure that allows you to remotely run programs.
 Organizations do this if they can’t use PsExec.
 To do so, follow the instructions below:

-Configure the server to always be listening for connections.
+Configure the Cyber Triage Team server to always be listening for connections.
 Go to Options → Deployment Mode → Enable Collection Tool initiated Sessions.
+Otherwise, it opens the network connection only when a collection is initiated from within Cyber Triage.

-Record the Server key from this section, which will be used in an argument to the collection tool.
+Record the unique Server Key from the UIi.
+This will be needed by the collection tool.

 Extract the collection tool as outlined in Extracting the Collection Tool for Live Collections